cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 ### Limiting the number of peers a transaction is forwarded to

 CometBFT allows operators to configure `p2p.experimental_max_gossip_connections_to_non_persistent_peers` and `p2p.experimental_max_gossip_connections_to_persistent_peers`  as a maximum number of peers to send  transactions to ([#1558](https://github.com/cometbft/cometbft/pull/1558) and [#1584](https://github.com/cometbft/cometbft/pull/1584)).
-This reduces bandwitdth compared to when they are disabled but there is no rule to determine which peers transactions are not forwarded to.
-DOG can be looked at as an enahanced, more informed version of this protocol.
+This reduces bandwidth compared to when they are disabled, but there is no rule to determine which peers transactions are not forwarded to.
+DOG can be considered an enhanced, more informed version of this protocol.

 A node can use either this or DOG, but not both at the same time.